 We try to be explicit about how we work so people can decide whether it fits.

-Some of the tensions we actually live with: shipping fast and caring about craft, working intensely and staying humble about what we don't know, taking ownership of problems while staying genuinely collaborative.
-These don't resolve — you navigate them every week.
+Some of the tensions we live and navigate weekly: shipping fast and caring about craft, working intensely and staying humble about what we don't know, taking ownership of problems while staying collaborative.
+These don't resolve, and that's on purpose.
 The question is whether you find that energizing or exhausting.

-After an initial recruiter conversation, there are three conversations — no whiteboard puzzles, no LeetCode.
+After an initial recruiter conversation, there are three conversations:

 Check out similar blogs from the Zed team.